MiladGhorbaniG/Introduction-to-carried-out-projects/README.md

 ## Video object detection for bird detection

 2021-22

 This project tests different approaches to object detection on a dataset created to detect birds.
 Some of the approaches tested were image-based, such as Faster RCNN, YOLO, Retinanet, and Swin Transformer, and some others were video-based, such as TransVOD, LSFA, DEFT, Centertrack, SELSA.
 A post-processing method, REPP, is also tested.
 Its performance is improved using camera movement compensation.
 The detection accuracy was 95.07 and with these video methods, the accuracy was improved by 3 percent.
 The models were tested on the Jetson Xavier board.
 To obtain a fast model, we also used knowledge distillation and obtained a model with a smaller number of parameters and still good accuracy by training with a large model.

+## Road Detection

+2022-23

+This project tests different approaches to object detection on a dataset created to detect birds.
+Some of the approaches tested were image-based, such as Faster RCNN, YOLO, Retinanet, and Swin Transformer, and some others were video-based, such as TransVOD, LSFA, DEFT, Centertrack, SELSA.
+A post-processing method, REPP, is also tested.
+Its performance is improved using camera movement compensation.
+The detection accuracy was 95.07 and with these video methods, the accuracy was improved by 3 percent.
+The models were tested on the Jetson Xavier board.
+To obtain a fast model, we also used knowledge distillation and obtained a model with a smaller number of parameters and still good accuracy by training with a large model.